State Law Guide · Updated January 2026

 What Colorado Law Requires

-Once you submit a cancellation request, the dealer or administrator has 60 days to process your refund.
+Once you submit your request, the dealer or administrator has 30 days to respond.
 Failure to comply may result in UDAP penalties plus actual damages.

 Get a Demand Letter That Cites Colorado Law

-Our tool generates a formal gap/vsc refund demand letter citing Colorado HB23-1181 + UDAP and state-specific provisions for maximum leverage.
+Our tool generates a formal gap/vsc refund demand letter citing Colorado GAP Agreement Act (HB23-1181) and state-specific provisions for maximum leverage.

 Demand Letter